i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/administration/authentication/openid-OPENID.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-i-Vertix is compatible with OAuth 2.0/OpenId Connect authentication.
+i-Vertix IT Monitoring is compatible with OAuth 2.0/OpenId Connect authentication.

 Usage of Identity Providers (IdP) is available, such as Microsoft Azure AD, Okta, Keycloak, LemonLDAP::NG or other IdP which are compatible with the Authorization Code Flow.